 So How Much Can Someone Save?

-It’s really simple on Fiona to figure out what loans are available to you.
+It’s really simple on Credible to figure out what loans are available to you.
 Fill out a few simple questions about yourself (like, really simple) and then get matched with personal loan offers in less than 60 seconds.

-That’s when you’ll see a list of lenders (Fiona works with all of the big lenders, too), the interest rate you are eligible for, how long the term of the loan is for, and also what your monthly payment will be.
+That’s when you’ll see a list of lenders (Credible works with all of the big lenders, too), the interest rate you are eligible for, how long the term of the loan is for, and also what your monthly payment will be.

 So, answering the question, can you really save thousands by consolidating debts?
 The answer is yes, especially if you have a credit score above 660.